 Start with a good assessment of who you are.
 This includes exploring your interests, values, skills, goals, and personality.
 There are many tools you can use to help with this process, such as TypeFocus, Strong Interest Inventory, MBTI, and StrengthsQuest.

-The CSUSM Career Center offers a variety of assessments and career counseling appointments that will take you deeper into these areas of personal assessment.
-They will help match you with careers that fit your interests.
-This can help you narrow down your choices for a major.
+The CSUSM Career Center offers a variety of the above tools and assessments.
+Career counseling appointments that will take you deeper into these areas of personal assessment are also available.
+They will help match you with careers that fit your interests and help you narrow down your choices for a major.
 You can find out more about their services at the Virtual Career Center.

-If you are a first year student, we highly reccomend you take GEL 101: The Student, The University and The Community.
+If you are a first year student, we highly recommend you take GEL 101: The Student, The University and The Community.
 GEL 101 is a course designed specifically for first year students to help you with your transition to college.
-Special sections are designed specifically for undeclared students to further explore your self-assessments and job options.
+Special sections are designed specifically for undeclared students to further explore your self-assessments and career options.

 Use the following chart to begin exploring your interests, values and skills: